 Every time you apply for a credit card (or just about any type of financing, for that matter), an inquiry is logged onto your credit report.
 This affects your credit in two ways.

 First, your score will drop between 5 and 10 points for the next year.
 Second, lenders can see inquiries for a total of two years after they’ve occurred.
 If you have tons of credit card inquiries, regardless of whether you’ve been approved or not, it may look like you’re desperate for money.
-Plus, if they’re recent, a lender may not be sure whether you’ve opened the credit card or not since it takes time for accounts (and charges) to show up on your credit report.
+If they’re recent, a lender may not be sure whether you’ve opened the credit card or not since it takes time for accounts (and charges) to show up on your credit report.

 How does your credit card utilization affect your credit score?